 - Status.
-The status of the device. - Collecting.
+The status of the device. - Collector.
+The Collector Group that was last used to collect data from the device.
+For All-In-One Appliances, this field will contain the name of the default, built-in Collector Group. - Collecting.
 Indicates that the device collection is "Collecting" with a green check mark icon (